The Ultimate Guide to Credit Unions in Canada

 Credit unions in Canada are enormous advocates for financial literacy.
 Most of them offer information and seminars on several important topics, such as how to manage credit cards or prevent identity theft.
 Banks also provide tools, blogs, and resources on their website to educate users on making more intelligent financial choices.

 An example of credit unions commitment to financial literacy is the Each One, Teach One educational program.
-It doesn't have ties to any specific products or services, and the goal of empowering individuals to make the right financial decisions for themselves and their families.
-The program is offered by the Canadian Credit Union Association (CCUA) and Vancity Community Foundation, and relies on credit union staff volunteers to promote financial literacy in neighbouring regions.
+It doesn’t have ties to any specific products or services, and the goal of empowering individuals to make the right financial decisions for themselves and their families.
+The program is offered by the Canadian Credit Union Association (CCUA) and was originally developed by Vancity Community Foundation, and relies on credit union staff volunteers to promote financial literacy in neighbouring regions.

 Credit union and bank products